bjssacademy/go-api-and-db/Part2/users_endpoint.md

 }
 ```

-NOTE: We have changed to use `io.WriteString` here as it's more efficient and clearer that using the `fmt` package to return strings.
+NOTE: We have changed to use `io.WriteString` here as it's more efficient and clearer that using the `fmt` package to return strings, and we need to import the `io` package.

 And add a new handler in the `main` function: